10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 Financing activities

-Net cash used in financing activities was $2.0 million for the nine months ended September 30, 2022 due to the payment of an intangible asset obligation and contingent consideration payment, partly offset by proceeds from long-term debt and the exercise of options for common stock.
-Net cash provided by financing activities was $6.6 million for the nine months ended September 30, 2023 due to proceeds of long-term debt and the exercise of stock options, partly offset by contingent consideration payments.
+For the six months ended June 30, 2023, net cash used in financing activities included a $0.9 million contingent consideration payment, partially offset by proceeds from the exercise of options for common stock.
+Net cash provided by financing activities was $5.5 million for the six months ended June 30, 2024 due to proceeds from other long-term liabilities and the exercise of stock options.

 Critical Accounting Policies and Significant Judgements and Estimates

-Detailed information about our critical accounting policies and estimates is set forth in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2022.
-There have been no significant changes to these policies during the three months ended September 30, 2023.
+Detailed information about our critical accounting policies and estimates is set forth in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2023.
+There have been no significant changes to these policies during the six months ended June 30, 2024.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk.